About

 Chris Alonzo

-Chris is a playwright/musician/producer and a regular performer in Atlanta live lit showcases like Write Club Atlanta, Scene Missing, and Naked City.
+Chris (he/him) is a playwright/musician/producer whose live lit performances have been staples of local Atlanta shows like Write Club, Carapace, Scene Missing, Joy Deficit and more.
 He graduated from the University of Texas with a BA in Theatre, a three-time recipient of the university’s James Michener award for writing.
 In New York City he was a playwriting fellow with the New York Theatre Workshop, worked as a marketing assistant for Broadway and Off-Broadway shows, served as Managing Director of Manhattan Children’s Theatre and independently produced and marketed theatre and music for himself and a bunch of other weirdos.
-He currently works as a Creative Specialist in financial services marketing and lives in Alabama with an awesome kid who looks just like him.
+Currently living in Macon, he is a regular performer at Storytellers Macon and has appeared in productions with Theatre Macon and Macon Little Theatre, in addition to chairing the marketing committee for Bragg Jam.
+He currently works as a Creative Specialist in financial services marketing and has the best kid in the universe.

 Larry Mason